 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data in or out of the EEA.
+Please contact us if you want further information on the specific mechanism we use when transferring your personal data in or out of the EEA.

 Other websites and links

 We may, from time to time, send push notifications.
-“Push notification” means a message which is delivered directly by interTouch to your device during the course of providing the services to you.
-You can change your push notifications preferences to opt-out (or to request and enable push notifications) at any time by modifying the settings within your device’s notification settings.
+“Push notification” means a message that is delivered directly by interTouch to your device during the course of providing the services to you.
+You can change your push notifications preferences to opt out (or to request and enable push notifications) at any time by modifying the settings within your device’s notification settings.